The 7 Best African Black Soaps for Healthier, Radiant Skin

 If you have any ingrown hairs on your lady parts (or anywhere else), this will help calm them down.
 It also helped reduce my acne after a few weeks of use—if you’re looking for something to clear up mild eczema, this may be worth trying as well.

-The Target near me sells the 8oz bar for $3.49 each, which seems like a good price considering how long the bar lasts.
+The Target near me sells the 8 oz bar for around $3.49, which seems like a good price considering how long it lasts.

 3. Incredible By Nature African Black Soap